 Prior to registration, students transferring to St. Augustine College are required to submit official transcripts from other Institutions.
 The Registrar's will evaluate successfully completed coursework from accredited Institutions.
 If accepted as satisfying degree requirements, these transfer hours will be counted toward graduation, but will not be counted in the calculation of the St. Augustine College's GPA.
 Only courses with a grade of "C" of higher are considered transferable.
-Completion of the General Education Core Curriculum at any Illinois Articulation Initiative (IAI) participating college or university in Illinois assures transferring students that lower division general education for more details).
+Completion of the General Education Core Curriculum at any Illinois Articulation Initiative (IAI) participating college or university in Illinois assures transferring students that lower division general education requirements for an associate or baccalaureate degree have been satisfied (see Illinois Articulation Initiative section for more details).
 A transfer student must meet academic residency requirements in order to be eligible for graduation.
 Transcript re-evaluations must be addressed to the Dean of Students.
 To get in contact with the Registrar Office please email - registrar@staugustine.edu